Inkjet technology: Thermal inkjet (TIJ) DOD

 Thermal DOD was introduced in the 1980s by Canon and Hewlett-Packard.
 Thermal printing does not use high-temperature inks.

 One disadvantage of this method is that the variety of inks compatible with TIJ is essentially limited, because this method is compatible with inks that have high vapour pressure, low boiling point and high kogation stability.
 Water's being such a solvent limited the popularity of this method for non-industrial photo printing only, where water-based inks are used.

+In more recent years, thermal inkjet (TIJ) DOD systems have found renewed interest beyond consumer desktop printing, particularly in niche industrial and biomedical applications where their simplicity, small form factor, and integrated cartridge-style architecture offer advantages.
+For example, TIJ has been used for bio-printing and pharmaceutical deposition of small volumes of fluid in lab-on-chip devices.
+Despite the earlier limitation of ink chemistry compatibility, developments in fluid formulation and cartridge manufacturing have partly overcome these hurdles, allowing TIJ to handle a wider range of aqueous-based or low-viscosity solvents for specialised deployments.